 Azure offers short term commitments to its users allowing them to choose between pre-paid or monthly charges.
-Azure is a little less flexible than AWS when it comes to pricing model.
+Azure is a little less flexible than AWS when it comes to the pricing model.

 3. Azure vs AWS Hybrid Cloud Capabilities:

-AWS and its VMware partnership has helped it to create a foothold on premises.
+AWS and its VMware partnership has helped it to create a foothold on-premises.
 It is clear that AWS’ goal isn’t to catch up to Microsoft but to jump ahead of it.
 To do this, AWS continues to target improved integration between cloud-hosted and on-premises application components.

 Amazon also has its own workflow tools which are based on notification and message queues, such as Simple Notification Service and Simple Queue Service.
 Enterprises can use all of these tools with AWS applications and integrate them with whatever software or process they use — such as a message queue — to connect their cloud and data center environments.